Rufus Rodriguez: Political career

 In the 15th Congress, Rodriguez ranked first in the House of Representatives in number of bills and resolutions filed, with 997, 9 of which have become laws, making him the House member with the most number of bills filed that became law.

 On June 19, 2009, Rodriguez received a Certificate, Leaders in Development from the John F. Kennedy School of Government of Harvard University.

 In 2011 he received a Certificate on Summer Courses on Public International Law from The Hague Academy of International Law.

 In June 2012, Representative Rodriguez sponsored an amendment to the Expanded Breastfeeding Promotion Act of 2009.
 The proposed amendment revises the provisions rendering a time for breastfeeding babies during work hours.
 Breastfeeding mothers would no longer be paid for time spent breastfeeding as they are under the current Milk Code, provided the breaks do not exceed 40 minutes during an eight-hour work period.

 Rodriguez then attended the 17th Session of the Rhodes Academy of Oceans Law and Policy in Rhodes, Greece in July of that same year.

 In 2015 Justice Undersecretary Justiniano amended a complaint against Representative Rodriguez for his part in the 2013 Pork Barrel Scam.
 It was for cases for malversation of funds.

 During the May 9, 2016 presidential elections, Rodriguez first showed his support to candidates Grace Poe and Mar Roxas, but later in the campaign—when surveys changed in Rodrigo Duterte's favor—his support veered towards the Davao City mayor, who subsequently won.

 When the 70 congressmen denied ABS-CBN's hopes of renewing its legislative broadcast franchise on July 10, 2020, he slammed the vote because the solons defied the evidence that the network has not committed numerous violations.

+On 3 February 2026, Rodriguez accused House Minority Leader Rep. Marcelino Libanan of "defending China," right after his privilege speech of instituting professionalism in sensitive foreign policy, reaffirming Philippine Coast Guard spokesperson Jay Tarriela's exclusion from the speech.
+Rodriguez also maintained in filing an ethics probe on Libanan for purported "treason."